marinvladimir/chAviationAssessmentTask/README.md

 About the application:

 Consists of Main Page and DropDown component inside of it.

 As a framework (or library in this case), React.js was used (in JS).
-State management: Context, since the app logic is fairly simple and there are only two states (one inside of the context).
+State management: Would be context, but since the app logic is fairly simple and DropDown component needs to be reusable: the state logic is inside of the parent component (MainPage).

 For styling purposes, Styled Components were used.
 For testing purposes, testing-library/react was used (JEST tests).

 A fully working example is deployed and can be seen on the following link: https://cozy-eclair-02f39a.netlify.app/

 In the project directory, you can run: